Movatterモバイル変換

 Career

-She graduated fromBrown University in 1983, where she met fellow alums directorTodd Haynes andBarry Ellsworth.
-Together, they created Apparatus Productions in 1987, a non-profit company deeply inspired by the anti-Hollywood New York film scene and oversaw the production of seven films in five years.
-Most notoriously, Apparatus produced Haynes' controversialSuperstar: The Karen Carpenter Story, a film depicting the dramatic rise and fall of the anorexic pop star.
+Vachon graduated in 1983 fromBrown University, where she met directorTodd Haynes andBarry Ellsworth.
+In 1987, the three created Apparatus Productions, a nonprofit company deeply inspired by the anti-Hollywood New York film scene, and oversaw the production of seven films in five years.
+Vachon herself wrote and directed three short films, A Man in Your Room (1984), Days Are Numbered (1986) and The Way of the Wicked (1989).[5]
+Most notoriously, Apparatus produced Haynes's controversialSuperstar: The Karen Carpenter Story, a film depicting the dramatic rise and fall of the anorexic pop star.
 To make financial ends meet, Vachon became a proofreader by night.
 She also took on odd jobs in the film industry to learn the trade.

 Killer Films